 Being busted for drug possession.

-Being charged with criminal offences

-while you were drunk or out of it.

-You have been to jail or have a
+You've been charged with committing an assaults, breaking and entering, homicides, manslaughter, drink driving, or other crimes while you were drunk or out of it.
+You have been to jail or have a criminal record.

-criminal record.